 Phoenix Sky Harbor is Arizona’s largest and busiest airport.
 From now till 2040, the airport will be having construction and upgrades done, to accommodate the increase of people flying.
-Terminal 2 will be demolished in 2020, so expect changes in the future.
+Terminal 2 has been demolished in 2020, so expect changes in the future.

 As locals that travel through this airport regularly, we try to keep you informed on any changes that can affect travel.
 It is always wise to check with the airline you are flying with before for any updates.

 This terminal is the oldest, which opened in 1962 and is the smallest at Sky Harbor Airport.
 It is also currently in the process of slowly transferring gates over to the other terminals, due to demolition plans for 2020.